thunchanokbow/AudibleBook-Revenue/sections/data-pipeline/apache-airflow.md

 ![7](/images/datapipeline/7.png)

 3.Open Google BigQuery<br>
-4.Select the Dataset. it will show the table from Task4.
+4.Select the Data set. it will show the table from Task4.
 <br>

 ![9](/images/datapipeline/9.png)